 Meet Chipper.
 He was a throwaway and labeled for euthanasia at the pound before a rescue group rushed in to save him.
 Someone shot him before the pound picked him up.
 He was a throwaway.
 He still had the bullet in his leg when he visited the rescue clinic.
-The vet surgically removed the bullet and also treated him for a tick-borne illness.
+The vet surgically removed the bullet, nicknamed him Ammo, and also treated him for a tick-borne illness.
 He was a throwaway.

-He now has his own food bowl and a comfy bed with a fleece blanket.
+Chipper now has his own food bowl and a comfy bed with a fleece blanket.
 He has four siblings that he runs and plays with for hours around acres of shade trees, singing birds, and mischief squirrels to chase with his gunshot wound limp.
 He was a throwaway.
-He enjoys taking naps in the sunshine, walking side by side with me to the studio, and the boy loves sweet potato French fries.
+He enjoys taking naps in the sunshine, walking side by side with me to the studio, and the boy has a fondness for sweet potato French fries.
 This pup loves today more than yesterday, even though others kept saying he was just a throwaway.

 Meet Chipper.
 He is finally home. #adoptdontshop #mansbestfriend #meetChipper